clintwilson/servercert/docs/BR.md

 ## 5.5 Records archival

 ### 5.5.1 Types of records archived
-CAs SHALL archive all Audit Log records in accordance with the retention period defined in 5.5.2.
+The CA SHALL archive all Audit Log Events identified in 5.4.1.

 ### 5.5.2 Retention period for archive
-The CA SHALL retain, for at least two years:
+The CA and each Delegated Third Party SHALL retain, for at least two years:

   1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of:
      1. the destruction of the CA Private Key; or